danielpalmares/forkify/README.md

 # Run the application in development mode
 $ npm run start

-# Open the index file with Live Server
+# Open the index file with Live Server!

-# Running on port:3000
 ```

 If you don't have the Live Server extension installed, this link is for you [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)